ekwan/cctk/README.md

  - Extracting geometry from output files, changing geometric parameters, and creating new input files.
  - Calculating molecular properties (e.g. NICS) along a reaction coordinate.
  - Screening different functionals and basis sets.
- - Generating potential energy surfaces in one or more dimensions (e.g. More-O'Ferrall-Jencks plots).
+ - Generating potential energy surfaces in one or more dimensions (e.g. More O'Ferrall-Jencks plots).

 ### Compatible File Types:
  - Gaussian 16 `.out` (read) and `.gjf` (write).